Medicare Appeals Best Practices

 When apples have been mishandled, their outcomes result in “bruised” apples.
 My son and I refuse to eat bruised apples, so they tend to sit in the refrigerator until someone finally realizes we’re a week late in getting groceries.
 This leaves us with the option to either eat the bruised apples—which I already established isn’t going to happen—or enjoy a refreshing squirt of mustard.

 Now, I don’t know enough about apple chemistry and the oxygenation process to even suggest solutions regarding how to prevent the walls and membranes of apple cells from rupturing, allowing oxygen in.
 But I do know that, when appeals are handled poorly, their outcomes result in non-compliance (NONC) and inefficiency.
 So, when evaluating A&G systems, health plans need to identify a vendor that can accelerate or automate numerous regulatory mandates around Medicare appeal processes.

-Beyond the ABCs of managing Medicare Parts B, C and D
+Beyond the ABCs of managing Medicare Parts B, Part C and Part D

 - Invalid Requestor

 - Expedited Appeals